 How?
 Because the value of these Shop Local gift cards will be deducted from customers’ next Countryside service.
 This is the creative but respectful way that the Countryside family has chosen to support its customers, their families and their communities.

-As a family firm, this is how the company is thanking all the loyal customers who have supported them for over forty years, by channeling this support back to other local businesses forced into temporary shutdown.
+As a family firm, this is how the company is thanking all the loyal customers who have supported them for over forty years, by channeling this support back to other hvac digital marketing businesses forced into temporary shutdown.

 With a track record of community involvement that stretches back through four decades, Countryside Heating and Cooling Solutions know that taking good care of its neighbors is also good business practice.
 Currently spotlighted through its Shop Local campaign, this proactive attitude is also mirrored in its Nominate a Hero Today initiative that honors local heroes in very practical ways, through installing home heating or cooling system prizes in their homes.

 Handed down from father to son, this heart-warming approach to business is still followed by new co-owners Lance Schumacher (who took over from his dad Craig in 2014) and long-term employee Jason Storm.
 In fact, close on half of the Countryside staff have been on the payroll for almost fifteen years, reflecting traditional values and strong links throughout the community.

 Why not brighten the days of quarantined friends and relatives with promises of post-lockdown treats, like a delicious meal, relaxing massage, smart mani-pedi, or professional haircut?
 After months of sheltering in place, they’ll appreciate these encouraging reminders that the world will soon be opening up again.